+- Add or Remove Activity from Baseline?
+Add

-- Activity Location County: Sumter
+- Activity Location County: Sumter Regulatory Area(s): NOT IN A REGULATORY AREA

 - Activity Title: Jet A Storage

+- Activity Description:

 Tank 1 - Accounts for additional fuel throughput due to Contractor ADAIR Sorties.
 Fuel use estimated based on number of sorties and time in mode.
 Includes fuel used in Warning Areas and in the vicinity of the airfield.